 That the tacos at Tacolicious are, well, delicious is a given.
 But you can also expect substantial portions.
 Double-tortillas are piled with a generous, 3-ounce serving of meat, which means you can easily take the bottom tortilla, spoon half the filling into it, and create two tacos on the spot if you’re so inclined.
 The guajillo-braised beef is redolent of cinnamon, the pastrami with caraway-cabbage slaw is just plain fun, and the mushroom “carnitas’’ are so savory you won't miss the meat.
 Don’t forget to ask for the off-menu orange sauce, an unusual creamy, spicy blended salsa originated by San Jose’s La Victoria taqueria.
-Homegrown in San Francisco, Tacolicious now numbers five locations in the Bay Area.
-Come this spring, it will open a new outpost in Manhattan Beach, its first foray into Southern California.
+Homegrown in San Francisco, Tacolicious now numbers six locations in the Bay Area.
+A new outpost in Manhattan Beach marks its first foray into Southern California.

 Revolu Modern Taqueria + Bar, Peoria, Arizona